 Ingredients and swaps

-This Mexican lasagna recipe includes all of the typical ingredients that are found in most Mexican dishes.
+This casserole includes all of the typical ingredients that are found in most Mexican dishes.
 It’s really versatile too!
 Don’t feel like you have to strictly follow the ingredient list – change things up based on what you have available and what your family prefers.
 Here’s a note about the ingredients that I typically use:

 - Oil.
 For browning the meat and cooking the onion.

 - Lean ground beef.
-I like to use lean ground beef for this recipe, but any ground meat will work great.
-However, be aware that if you’re using ground beef with a higher fat content, you’ll want to drain off any excess grease after it’s cooked.
+I like to use lean ground beef, but any ground meat will work great.
+However, if you’re using ground beef with a higher fat content, you’ll want to drain off any excess grease after it’s cooked.

 - Onion.
 A must for most any Mexican dish!

 - Black beans.
-Beans give this Mexican lasagna a tasty boost of protein and fiber.
+Beans give this a tasty boost of protein and fiber.
 Sub with kidney or pinto beans, if you’d like.

 - Taco sauce.
 Feel free to use any favorite taco sauce, enchilada sauce or salsa.
 Be sure to use a mild variety, if you or members of your family are sensitive to heat.